JeffJames1/blog/create_webhook.md

 *	Add a name
 *	Click “Create new token”
 [insert image]
-Dialog box pops up with your token.
+* Dialog box pops up with your token.
 Make sure you save it!
 [insert image]
 *	My token is blanked out.
-No need for you to access my system. 
+No need for you to access my system. :smiley:
 *	Token will now be listed
 [insert image]
 * Token lifespan: